Martina Hingis: 2015: Five major doubles titles

-2016: Mixed-doubles Career Grand Slam
+2016: Mixed-doubles career Grand Slam

 In January, Hingis and Mirza won at Brisbane and Sydney.
 They then won the doubles tournament at the Australian Open, defeating Hlaváčková and Hradecká in the final, for their third consecutive Grand Slam title.
 Afterwards, Hingis said of their partnership: "There's not that many people who can match her in the forehand rallies and me on the backhand side and at the net.
 That's what we try to do every match."
 In mixed doubles, Hingis and Paes lost in the quarterfinals to Mirza and Ivan Dodig.

 In February, Hingis represented Switzerland in the Fed Cup tie against Germany alongside Belinda Bencic and Timea Bacsinszky.
 Switzerland beat Germany 3–2, with Hingis and Bencic clinching the doubles rubber.
-Switzerland advanced to the semifinals, where the team lost to the defending champions the Czech Republic.
+Switzerland advanced to the semifinals, where the team lost to the defending champions of the Czech Republic.

-The Hingis-Mirza winning-streak record of 41 matches ended in the quarterfinals of the Qatar Total Open, where they lost to Kasatkina/Vesnina.
-Hingis and Mirza then proceeded to the BNP Paribas Open to defend their title.
-However, they suffered a shock as the unseeded Vania King/Alla Kudryavtseva defeated them in straight sets, 7–6(7), 6–4.
+The Hingis-Mirza winning-streak record of 41 matches ended in the quarterfinals of the Qatar Ladies Open, where they lost to Kasatkina/Vesnina.
+Hingis and Mirza then proceeded to the Indian Wells Open to defend their title.
+However, they suffered a shock as the unseeded Vania King/Alla Kudryavtseva defeated them in straight sets.

 At the Miami Open, Mirza and Hingis lost in the second round to Margarita Gasparyan and Monica Niculescu.

-Hingis and Mirza started their clay season by reaching the finals of Porsche Tennis Grand Prix and Mutua Madrid Open, where they lost to Kristina Mladenovic and Caroline Garcia in both the tournaments.
+Hingis and Mirza started their clay season by reaching the finals of Porsche Tennis Grand Prix and Madrid Open, where they lost to Kristina Mladenovic and Caroline Garcia in both the tournaments.
 However, they won the Italian Open, defeating Makarova and Vesnina.
 At the French Open, they were upset by Czech pair Barbora Krejčíková and Kateřina Siniaková in the third round, which ended their 20 match winning streak in Grand Slam doubles tournaments.

 Hingis won the French Open mixed doubles partnering Leander Paes.
-It is her first mixed doubles title at Roland Garros, and she completed the mixed-doubles Career Grand Slam, becoming only the fourth woman ever to complete a career grand slam in both women's doubles and mixed doubles.
+It is her first mixed doubles title at Roland Garros, and she completed the mixed-doubles career Grand Slam, becoming only the fourth woman ever to complete a career Grand Slam in both women's doubles and mixed doubles.

 Hingis qualified for the 2016 Summer Olympics in Rio de Janeiro, 20 years after her last Olympic appearance.
 She played doubles with Timea Bacsinszky and won the silver medal, losing to Ekaterina Makarova and Elena Vesnina in straight sets in the final.
 Hingis then played at the US Open with CoCo Vandeweghe, where they made the semifinals and lost to top seeds Garcia and Mladenovic.
 At the WTA Finals, Hingis reunited with Sania Mirza in what would be the partnership's last tournament together; they defeated the Chan sisters in the quarterfinals but then lost to Makarova and Vesnina.